Author Doyin Richards Discusses How To Talk To Children About Racism And Injustice

 Doyin Richards is the author of What’s the Difference?: Being Different is Amazing, which is a popular book about how to talk to children about diversity and acceptance.
 He spoke to Today to offer advice to parents about how to bring up these sorts of topics to children in a way that they can understand.

-Following the unjust death of George Floyd at the hands of Minneapolis, Minnesota police, thousands across the nation have taken to the streets to protest racism and demand justice.
+Following the unjust death of George Floyd at the hands of Minneapolis, Minnesota, police, thousands across the nation have taken to the streets to protest racism and demand justice.
 Parents with young children might not be comfortable taking them to a protest like this in the case that it becomes dangerous.
 However, they can still begin to teach their children to have empathy for others and to show support for those treated unjustly.

 Richards emphasizes that it is important to help children not only understand major issues that are going on in the world, but to ensure they have the words to express how they feel about it and what they would like to see changed.

 This process begins by teaching children to have a sense of empathy.
 When a child has empathy they are able to better recognize when someone is being treated unjustly and to have compassion for them.

-Richards has two young daughters, one that is 6-years-old and one that is 9-years-old.
+Richards has two young daughters, a 6-year-old and a 9-year-old.
 He has taught them to stand up for children that may be getting picked on.

 “What I teach my kids is if they see someone being bullied or being downed or mocked or are being taken advantage of, they have to stand up.
 You have to put your arm around that person and say, ‘Listen, I’ve got you.
 I’m here for you,'” he began.